rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 Load a MusicXML compressed file passed as a buffer of bytes.

-True if loading the buffer succeed, false otherwise
+True if the data was successfully loaded

 **Returns**

-`bool` – True if loading the buffer succeed, false otherwise
+`bool` – True if the data was successfully loaded

 **Parameters**